 For now though, ferries new and old can be appreciated as the critical part of the transport system they truly are - wherever they operate and whatever their history, all ferries have their own particular character.
 Which gives each one a special interest - an interest I hope this site reflects in some way.

 This homepage is the "historic" frontpage of the site - regular updates now are made to the blog but the old site will be updated as and when for events affecting the ships covered within these pages.
-The deckplans resource will continue to get its annual update - donations of plans for ships of any era not presently covered are still very welcome.
+The deckplans resource will continue to get regularly updated - donations of plans for ships of any era not presently covered are still very welcome.